 Proper form is of utmost importance when taking an indoor cycling class.
 No worries there; the instructor will ensure participants are reminded of mechanics, posture, weight distribution, and of course, provide plenty of encouragement and motivation.

-We offer several indoor cycling classes at Powell Wellness Center each week.
-Denoted as spin class on the group fitness schedule, the classes are held at various times to ensure a time that fits your schedule.
-If you have never tried cycling, or are fairly new, be sure to arrive early so the instructor can help you set up, or choose a beginner’s class that will walk you through the whole process.
+Indoor cycling classes will be held at Powell Wellness Center on selected mornings and one evening.
+If you have never tried cycling, or are fairly new, be sure to arrive early so the instructor can help you set up.

 Amy Wagner is nationally certified by the AFAA (Athletics and Fitness Association of America) and AEA (Aquatic Exercise Association) and has been teaching cycling classes for seven years.